There are two ways to set up push notifications with Rocket.Chat:

 Set the Enable Gateway to False, then plug the information obtained from Apple and Google

-Now you should be able to Send a test message.
-Make sure that you have logged in to the server once, and then closed the app.
+Now you should be able to send a text message.
+Make sure that you have logged in to the server once and then closed the app.
 You should see a test notification after you pressed the send button.

 Rocket.Chat allows for additional privacy configurations on push notifications:

-Show Channel/Group/Username in Notification: Default is "TRUE", disabling this setting prevents the Channel, Group, Discussion and Username being sent to the push notification gateway
+Show Channel/Group/Username in Notification: Default is "TRUE", disabling this setting prevents the Channel, Group, Discussion, and Username from being sent to the push notification gateway.

-If you don't want notifications you can just disable gateway and not provide keys.
+If you don't want notifications, you can disable the gateway and not provide keys.

 You cannot compile your own applications and use the Rocket.Chat push gateway.